hoanhan101/hraft/PROPOSAL.md

 - Using the client machine, I can read, write, update or delete key-values in any of these nodes.
 - The key-values should be replicated among themselves, no matter where I put them.
-It means that I don't have to put a key-value in the master node in order for it to be propagated.
+If I put a key-value pair in the master node then it will eventually propagated to other nodes.
+However, if I put a key-value pair in the non-master node, it should redirect the request to the master and do the consensus checking there.

-  > I feel like this behavior somewhat conflicts with the idea of Raft's leader
-  > election.
-Because in Raft, there are one master at a time and the rest are
-  > followers.
-A configuration first go through the master then if the consensus is
-  > reached, it is replicated to other nodes in the cluster.
-However, in this
-  > situation that I am proposing, it seems like there is no master
-  > and every one has equal role.
-I can put a key-value anywhere in the
-  > cluster.

-  > If I follow the masterless architecture, is it better to put a load
+  > In this situation, s it better to put a load balancer in front of
-  > balancer in front of these nodes?
+  > these non-master nodes?

 - If I choose to stop a node or multiple nodes, the system must still work.
 - If I stop the master, it will start the leader election again if and only if